kodexa-labs/aws-eks-cdk/README.md

 ## Getting Started

 First up, install CDK on your machine, see [Getting started with the AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) \[1\].
-Note that during your AWS configure you will be using the access and secret keys we received from creating the user above.
-Use us-east-1 as the region.
+Note that during your AWS configure you will be using the access and secret keys we received from creating the user above. **Use us-east-1 as the region.**  For Windows users, be sure to add the entires and values for

+AWS:
+AWS_ACCESS_KEY = AKIAI44QH8DHBEXAMPLEKEY
+AWS_SECRET_ACCESS_KEY = je7MtGbClwBF/2Zp9Utk/h3yCo8nvbEXAMPLESECRETKEY
+AWS_REGION = us-EAST-1

 To use CDK we recommend that you [install Anaconda](https://www.anaconda.com/products/individual) \[2\].
 You can then create the conda environment and use that to manage the dependencies.
-Make sure you have cloned this repository and go to that directory and run the following commands:
+Using Github, clone this repository locally.
+Then, in Anaconda Prompt, point to the directory of the repository and run the following commands:

 ```bash
 conda env create -f environment.yml